-The landlord has the right to have any damages caused by the tenant repaired once that tenant has vacated their property.
+The landlord has the right to have any damage caused by the tenant repaired once that tenant has vacated their property.
 They are also entitled to wait until they have the bill for the repairs before arranging for the rental deposit to be released and sending the final bill to the tenant.
-Three months is considered sufficient time for landlords to complete this step The final bill must include any amounts that have been deducted from the deposit.
+Three months is considered sufficient time for landlords to complete this step.
+The final bill must include any amounts that have been deducted from the deposit.
 The tenant also has the right to inspect any bills should they wish.
 Any objections the tenant has to the final bill must be submitted to the landlord in writing.

 If you did not object to any items on the final bill, you signed the account closure form to receive your rental deposit, minus repair costs, but are still waiting for your money, now is the time to act.
 It is important to contact the bank’s legal department, the Swiss Tenants Association or the conciliation authority as soon as possible.
-According to Swiss law, once 12 months have elapsed, tenants may instruct the bank to unfreeze the savings account and release the funds without the landlord’s consent – provided the landlord has not initiated debt recovery or other legal action against the tenant.
+According to Swiss law, once 12 months have elapsed, tenants may instruct the bank to release the funds without the landlord’s consent – provided the landlord has not initiated debt recovery or other legal action against the tenant.

 There are many ways to speed up the process of getting your rental deposit back: